dgpt/llamautoma/README.md

 ## 🔌 API Reference

-The server exposes several HTTP endpoints for different code-related operations.
+The server exposes HTTP endpoints for chat and workspace synchronization.
 All endpoints accept POST requests and expect JSON payloads.

 ### Base URL
 ```